gabriel-ing/Quickstarts/ExternalPython/ExternalPythonQuickstart.md

 connection.close()
 ```

-You can also this `irispy` object to used with server-side classes and methods.
+You can also use the irispy object with server-side classes and methods.
 You call class method using `irispy.classMethodValue` or `irispy.classMethodVoid`, where value and void specify whether anything is returned from the class method.
 If you need specific return types, you also used `irispy.classMethodString`, or replace `String` with another datatype.

 So we could use the following IRIS class: